oomol-lab/pdf-craft/README.md

 With only these AI models that can be executed locally (using local graphics devices to accelerate), PDF files can be converted to Markdown format.
 This is suitable for papers or small books.

 However, if you want to parse books (generally more than 100 pages), it is recommended to convert them to [EPUB](https://en.wikipedia.org/wiki/EPUB) format files.
-During the conversion process, this library will pass the data recognized by the local OCR to [LLM](https://en.wikipedia.org/wiki/Large_language_model), and build the structure of the book through specific information (such as the table of contents), and finally generate an EPUB file with a table of contents and chapters.
-During this parsing and construction process, the annotations and citations information of each page will be read through LLM, and then presented in the new format in the EPUB file.
+During the conversion process, this library will pass the data recognized by the local OCR to [LLM](https://en.wikipedia.org/wiki/Large_language_model), and build the structure of the book through specific information (such as the table of contents, etc.), and finally generate an EPUB file with a table of contents and chapters.
+During this parsing and building process, the comments and reference information of each page will be read through LLM, and then presented in a new format in the EPUB file.
 In addition, LLM can correct OCR errors to a certain extent.
 This step cannot be performed entirely locally.
 You need to configure the LLM service.
 It is recommended to use [DeepSeek](https://www.deepseek.com/).
-The prompt of this library is based on V3 model testing.
+The prompt of this library is based on the V3 model debugging.

 ## Installation